meodai/poline/README.md

 ## Web Component

 "**poline**" also provides a web component called `<poline-picker>` that creates an interactive color wheel for visualizing and manipulating your color palettes.
 This interface allows users to drag anchor points and see real-time updates to their palette.
+A simple demo is available at [poline-picker demo](https://meodai.github.io/poline/picker.html).

 ### Basic Usage and Setup